Pyrola minor

 Pyrola minor, known by the common names snowline wintergreen, lesser wintergreen, and common wintergreen, is a plant species of the genus Pyrola.
+It is a perennial herb or subshrub growing up to 1 ft tall.
 It has a Circumboreal distribution and can be found throughout the northern latitudes of Eurasia and North America.
+It grows in moist areas.
+Flowers bloom June to August.
+The plant is mostly self-pollinating; it does not even bother to attract pollinators with the scent of its flowers or by secreting nectar.